Food insecurity drives hunger in entire families, but often hits children the hardest. School and community programs targeting children seek to help.

 A local school hosts the Knights Pantry, sending food home with students on weekends, and the Grace Place at Liberty Missionary Church offers a free weekly meal, he added.

-Jackson County children
+Jackson County children and hunger

 East of Swain County is Jackson County, where 23 percent of the estimated 43,639 residents live in poverty, according to the N.C.
 Department of Commerce’s AccessNC.